exercism/problem-specifications/exercises/affine-cipher/description.md

   -  `a` and `b` are integers which make the encryption key

-Values `a` and `m` must be *coprime* (or, *relatively prime*) for automatic decryption to succeed, ie. they have number `1` as their only common factor (more information can be found [Wikipedia article about coprime integers](https://en.wikipedia.org/wiki/Coprime_integers)).
+Values `a` and `m` must be *coprime* (or, *relatively prime*) for automatic decryption to succeed, ie. they have number `1` as their only common factor (more information can be found in the [Wikipedia article about coprime integers](https://en.wikipedia.org/wiki/Coprime_integers)).
 In case `a` is not coprime to `m`, your program should return `"Error: a and m must be coprime."`.
 Otherwise it should encrypt or decrypt with the provided key.